ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-05-a-macroscopic-take-on-metaprogramming.md

 We think it would avoid context switching and help speed up things a bit.

 We implement a mock object to output the event to the console.
-We deep clone the FirstExternalApi object and set the '_getDispatcher' to ouput to the console.
+We deep clone the FirstExternalApi object and set the '_getDispatcher' to output to the console.

 ```
 function clone() {